-- Enterprises incorporated in Vietnam under the legal forms such as limited liability companies, joint stock companies, and private enterprises, etc., whether they are owned by domestic or foreign investors, may establish of a representative offices at locations other than the places where their head offices are based (but only within the territory of Vietnam).
+- Enterprises incorporated in Vietnam under the legal forms such as limited liability companies, joint stock companies, and private enterprises, etc., whether they are owned by domestic or foreign investors, may establish representative office at locations other than the places where their head offices are based (but only within the territory of Vietnam).

-- A representative office is a dependent unit of an enterprise that represents the interests of such enterprise in proxy and protects such interests.
+- An established representative office is a dependent unit of an enterprise that represents the interests of such enterprise in proxy and protects such interests.

-- There is no limit to the number of representative offices as well their locations in the territory of Vietnam.
+- There is no limit to the number of established representative offices as well as their locations in the territory of Vietnam.

-- Furthermore, for satisfying business management organization requirements and easy decentralization and authorization, enterprises can also establish representative offices with specific objectives and tasks.
+- Furthermore, for satisfying the requirements of business management as well as the easiness of decentralization and authorization, enterprises can also establish representative office with specific objectives and tasks.

 - To have its own establish license, seal, and bank account.

 - To display and introduce goods and services.

 - To act and support business transactions on behalf of and under authorization of the head.